dexgs/transpo2/README.md

   a download limit) after which they will expire and be deleted from the server.

+- Storage limits.
+Transpo can be configured to limit its storage capacity as well as to enforce quotas on the amount uploaded from each IP address.

+- Pastebin service.
+In addition to a file upload interface, Transpo also allows plain text files to be uploaded by writing/pasting into a text box.

 - Optional server-side processing.
 In addition to end-to-end encryption, Transpo can also perform encryption and decryption on the server.
 This is obviously less secure, but enables you to upload/download files from a